col-intel/safestreet/README.md

 ## Deployment to Vercel

-This application is configured for deployment on Vercel with Postgres database.
+This application is configured for deployment on Vercel with Neon Postgres database.
 Follow these steps to deploy:

 1. Push your code to a GitHub repository